Skip to content

 Day 2: Exploring Zion National Park

 Once you fill up your hydration pack and put on your sunblock, it’s time to hit the trails.
-Hiking in Zion is one of the park’s main attractions and trails range from family-friendly loops to grueling 12-mile treks.
+Hiking in Zion is one of the park’s main attractions, and trails range from family-friendly loops to grueling 12-mile treks.
 Permits are required on some of the more strenuous hikes, like Angels Landing, so check requirements ahead of time.
 There are also drivable viewpoints like Lava Point Overlook, where you can take in the scenery without the hike.

 Where to Eat